Bilateral/Consolidation Patterns Gold Trading

 Rectangle Trading Pattern

-A rectangle consolidation chart pattern is a range with a thin price action that forms a consolidation phase in market.
+A rectangle consolidation chart pattern is a range with a thin price action that forms a consolidation period phase in market.
 The price range is defined by 2 parallel trendlines which are horizontal & show the presence of support & resistance.
-This pattern is plotted on a chart using a rectangle, therefore, the name rectangle chart pattern.
+This pattern is plotted on a chart using a rectangle, hence, the name rectangle chart pattern.

-For this consolidation chart pattern, xauusd price forms multiple highs & lows that can be connected with horizontal trendlines that are parallel to each other.
+For this consolidation chart pattern, xauusd price forms multiple highs & lows that can be connected with horizontal trend lines that are parallel to each other.
 This pattern occurs over an extended period of time, giving the chart pattern its rectangle shape.

-A break out of price action from this consolidation chart pattern forms when either of the horizontal line is penetrated & the price range of this rectangle is broken.
+A break out of price action from this consolidation chart pattern forms when either of the horizontal line is penetrated & the price range of the rectangle is broken.
 An upward break out is a buy signal.
 A down-ward break out is a sell signal.

 Rectangle Pattern XAUUSD - Consolidation Pattern